Eden na Eden

 Eden na Eden (Еден на еден) is a Macedonian talk show that airs weekly on Kanal 5 TV.
 It is the highest rated talk show in the country and it is hosted by Žarko Dimitrioski, prominent media personality in Macedonia.

 The first season of the show was broadcast in 2008 on A2 TV.
 For the second season it was moved up to A1 TV, where it aired until the closing of the TV-network in 2011.
 From the third season onward the show was broadcast on Alfa TV, and since its 7th season, it airs on the Telma TV-network.
 Starting October 2017th, Eden na Eden is broadcast on Kanal 5 TV.
 At the moment it is airing its 12th season.

 The show's guests have been the most popular and famous actors, singers and athletes from the Balkan region, even politicians including: the Ambassador of USA in Macedonia Jess Baily, Nikola Dimitrov, Stevo Pendarovski, Gordana Siljanovska Davkova and others.
-The show has regular guests that have appeared multiple times during the years including Zdravko Colic, Lepa Brena, Goran Bregovic, Vlado Georgiev, Željko Samardžić, Nina Badrić, Kaliopi, Jelena Rozga, Tijana Dapčević, Ana Bekuta, Šaban Šaulić, Karolina Gočeva, Dragan Bjelogrlić, Kiki Lesendrić, Rade Šerbedžija, Vlatko Stefanovski, Igor Dzambazov, Sasko Kocev, Grandmaster Flash, Blackstreet, Tamara Todevska, Goran Pandev, Elif Elmas, and many others.
+The show has regular guests that have appeared multiple times during the years including Zdravko Colic, Lepa Brena, Goran Bregovic, Vlado Georgiev, Željko Samardžić, Nina Badrić, Kaliopi, Jelena Rozga, Tijana Dapčević, Ana Bekuta, Šaban Šaulić, Karolina Gočeva, Dragan Bjelogrlić, Kiki Lesendrić, Rade Šerbedžija, Vlatko Stefanovski, Igor Dzambazov, Sasko Kocev, Grandmaster Flash, Blackstreet, Tamara Todevska, Goran Pandev, Eljif Elmas, and many others.

 In 2014, 2016 and 2017 it received the prestigious Macedonian award Golden Ladybug of Popularity, for TV-show of the year.
 And in 2018 it received the TV show of the year award from the magazine Story.